Last Updated June 21, 2022

 Next, categorize each goal as a short-term, medium-term, or long-term goal.
 Keeping your timeline in mind, you can use the following saving strategies for each of your goals:

 Short-term goals take no more than 3 years to achieve.

 For short-term goals, I recommend you put your money in a savings, money market account, or a CD.
 In a short period of time, the amount you save is much more important than the interest rate you earn.

-For short-term goals, you need to make sure that your money will be there when you need it.
-Two banks I like are Radius Bank and Chime.
+For short-term goals, you need to make sure that your money will be there when you need it, so play it safe and keep it in a bank account.